Procurement Law, Strategy and Practice by Distance Learning LLM

 - Qualification: LLM

-- Duration: 2 years, part-time by distance learning.
-January start date only.
+- Duration: Duration: 2 years, part-time by distance learning.
+January or September start date.
 For candidates who do not wish to proceed to the Masters level, there are also 2 exit qualifications available: a Postgraduate Certificate and a Postgraduate Diploma, depending on the number of modules completed.

 - Download the course prospectus here.